akamai/terraform-provider-akamai/docs/guides/get_started_cps.md

 * For `http_challenges`, create a file with a token and put it in the designated folder on your site.
 Once Akamai detects the file is in place, it asks Let's Encrypt to validate the domain.
 * For `dns_challenges`, add a `TXT` record to the DNS configuration of your domain.
 If you're using [Akamai DNS Provider](../guides/get_started_dns_zone.md), you can create DNS records for the provided SANs from the same `config` file.

 ~> **Note** If the challenge token expires, run `terraform-apply` again to pull the latest token.
-Terraform doesn't notify you of any changes to tokens.
+Even though Terraform doesn't automatically notify you of any updates to tokens, you can set [outputs](https://www.terraform.io/docs/language/values/outputs.html) for `dns_challenges` and `http_challenges`.
+If applicable, `terraform-apply` returns new values for those arrays.

 ## Send the validation acknowledgement